LDFINA01/NeuralNetwork/README.md

 ## Overview
 This project implements a neural network from scratch in C++ using the Eigen3 library for efficient linear algebra operations.
 It includes functionalities for forward propagation, backpropagation, and training with synthetic data.

+## Additional Documentation

+For a more comprehensive understanding of the neural network and its components, please refer to the following files within this repository:

+- [HowItWorks.md](HowItWorks.md): Detailed explanation of the core functions and their roles within the neural network.
+- [IntroToNeuralNetworks.md](IntroToNeuralNetworks.md): Introduction to neural networks, covering the mathematical concepts and code implementation in an accessible manner.

 ## Dependencies
 - [Eigen3](https://eigen.tuxfamily.org/dox/GettingStarted.html): C++ template library for linear algebra.